SimasJan/SumMeRize/ReadMe.md

 ## The PLAN
 Phase 1:
-[x] 1.
-Give URL as source and ENT as entity and return entities found as ENT within the URL.
+1. Give URL as source and ENT as entity and return entities found as ENT within the URL.
+(9.6.22)
-[x] 2.
-Accept multiple ENT
+2. Accept multiple ENT (9.6.22)
 3. Provide output filename to store results.
 4. Accept multiple sources (from a file)